GE Venue Go VS Sonosite X-Porte Ultrasound Machine

 Power 100-240 VAC, 250-watt, 50-60 frequency 100-240 V, 50-60 Hz (input), 24 VDC output, 275 W max

-Whether you need the low profile of a hand-held unit, the portability of a laptop unit, or the processing power of a stand-alone system, GE has an ultrasound system to meet your needs at the point of care.
-A simple, fast, and precise ultrasound for every moment, the GE Venue GO is a portable, AI-enabled ultrasound machine designed for point-of-care and general imaging applications including abdominal, fetal/OB, small organ, MSK, vascular, cardiac, pediatric, and interventional procedures.
-The Venue GO has a set of next-generation AI-powered tools that automatically calculate patient data for fast triage and confident clinical decisions.
-What sets it apart is the ease with which it can be mounted on a cart, wall, or horizontal surface, making it the ideal machine for fast-paced and often tightly-spaced emergency care environments.
+Whether you require a handheld device, the portability of a laptop system, or the processing power of a standalone machine, GE offers ultrasound solutions tailored to your point-of-care needs.
+The GE Venue GO is a versatile, AI-enabled portable ultrasound system designed for various imaging applications, including abdominal, fetal/OB, small organ, MSK, vascular, cardiac, pediatric, and interventional procedures.
+Equipped with next-generation AI tools, it simplifies patient data calculations for rapid triage and confident clinical decision-making.
+Its flexible design allows it to be easily mounted on a cart, wall, or horizontal surface, making it an excellent choice for fast-paced and space-constrained emergency care settings.

 GE VENUE GO FEATURES

-• Cable management transducers on top keep cables off the ground.
+• Cable management transducers are positioned on top to keep cables organized and off the ground.

-• The full-screen mode offers for simple user interface.
+• Full-screen mode provides a simple and intuitive user interface.

-• Auto VTI experience up to 82% time savings with this AI-enabled Auto Tool.
+• Auto VTI Tool: AI-enabled, offering up to 82% time savings by automating VTI measurements.

-• Lung Sweep rapidly visualizes and provides a dynamic, panoramic view of the entire lung.
+• Lung Sweep: Delivers a dynamic panoramic view of the entire lung with rapid visualization.

-• Real-Time EF continuously calculates the real-time ejection fraction during live scanning in apical 4CH view with this AI-enabled Auto Tool.
+• Real-Time EF Tool: Continuously calculates ejection fraction in real-time during apical 4CH live scanning with AI precision.

-• Up to 2-hour battery and customizable LED indicators to make sure your system is ready when and where you need it.
+• Up to 2-hour battery life with customizable LED indicators ensures the system is ready whenever and wherever needed.

 SONOSITE X-PORTE FEATURES

-• Can be operated with gloves and a sterile drape.
+• Operability with gloves and sterile drapes for sterile environments.

-• Streamline workflow with remote worksheets, barcode scanning, and menu customization.
+• Streamlined workflow with features like remote worksheets, barcode scanning, and customizable menus.

-• Real-time learning with 81 onboard tutorials to view instructional videos while performing live scans.
+• Real-time learning support with 81 built-in tutorials for viewing instructional videos during live scans.

 ULTRASOUND MACHINE RENTAL OPTIONS